BDC Hamburger Icon

 Business mentor

-Even if you have substantial professional experience, you can always find a business mentor to share their expertise with you.
-They can provide a fresh perspective on any problem you face — whether it’s how to make an acquisition or foster a better workplace culture — and provide a new approach to solving it.
+An experienced business mentor can share their years of wisdom with you and offer meaningful consulting.
+They can provide a fresh perspective on any new challenge you face — whether it’s how to make an acquisition or foster a better workplace culture.
+Then, they can guide you toward the right approach to solving it.
 If you have specific skills you want to improve, like communication or strategic thinking, they can help you with that as well.

-Finding a mentor in your field is helpful, but the most important thing is to find someone who excels in the skills you wish to learn — regardless of their industry.
+Finding a mentor in your company’s sector is helpful.
+But, the most important thing is to find someone who excels in the skills you wish to learn — regardless of their industry.
 Together, you can figure out how to strengthen that skill set and apply it to your business.
+A business mentor or coach can also help you gain experience in specific scenarios.

-A business mentor is also a new connection.
+A business mentor is also a new connection who can open doors to many more connections.
 They can expand your network and help you find consultants or employees to fill the skill gaps in your workplace.

 Podcasts/TED Talks

-Although less traditional, podcasts and TED Talks are rich with life lessons and soft skills that you can pick up through your headphones.
+Although less traditional, podcasts and TED Talks are rich with life lessons and soft skills you can pick up through your headphones.
 TED Talks cover a variety of subjects, allowing you to bounce from business strategy to positive psychology to meditation and back again.
-Listening to a variety of speakers will encourage you to think about things from a new perspective.
+Listening to a variety of speakers will encourage you to think about things from a new point of view.

 Did you find this content helpful?